nymtech/nym/documentation/operators/src/nodes/nym-api.md

 ## Automation
 You will most likely want to automate your validator restarting if your server reboots.
 Checkout the [maintenance page](./maintenance.md) for an example `service` file.

+## Exposing web endpoint using HTTPS
+It is recommended to expose the webserver over HTTPS by using a webserver like Nginx.
+An example configuration for configuring Nginx is listed [on the maintenance page](maintenance.md#nym-api-configuration)